openhab/org.openhab.binding.zwave/doc/qubino/zmnhwd_0_0.md

 ### Parameter 14: 4 Dimmers mode

 4 Dimmers mode
-NOTE: If the parameter no. 14 is enabled, parameter no. 1,2,3,4 has no effect.

-NOTE: After parameter change, first exclude device (without setting parameters to default value) and then re include the device.
+<p&gtNOTE: If the parameter no. 14 is enabled, parameter no. 1,2,3,4 has no effect. </p&gt <p&gtNOTE: After parameter change, first exclude device (without setting parameters to default value) and then re include the device. </p&gt
 The following option values may be configured -:

 | Value  | Description |